 For the past few years, meal kit delivery services have been all the rage.
-And although I’ve written about them from time to time, I hadn’t actually tried any first-hand — until now.
-Recently, on the recommendation of a friend, my wife and I decided to try out EveryPlate (which, funny enough, is owned by HelloFresh).
+And although I’ve written about them from time to time, I hadn’t actually tried any first-hand — until I joined EveryPlate about 18 months ago.

 What is EveryPlate and How Does it Work?